-Things to do
+Things to do in Soho

 SoHo is also home to several world-renowned museums.
-The New York City Tenement Museum preserves the history of lower Manhattan’s storied history; while the nearby New Museum features rotating modern art exhibits and installations.
+The New York City Tenement Museum preserves the history of lower Manhattan’s storied history; also, the nearby New Museum features rotating modern art exhibits and installations.

-Nearly all of the city’s subway lines converge on SoHo; making transportation to all other boroughs and areas within Manhattan quick and efficient.
-The A/C/E line stops at both Spring and Canal Streets, giving easy access to upper Manhattan, Brooklyn and Queens alike.
+Nearly all of the city’s subway lines converge on SoHo, making transportation to all other boroughs and areas within Manhattan quick and efficient.
+The A/C/E line stops at both Spring and Canal Streets, giving easy access to upper Manhattan, Brooklyn, and Queens alike.
 The N/Q/R stops at Prince and Canal Streets while the six train stops at both Spring and Canal.
 A short walk away at Broadway and Lafayette is also access to the D and F trains.

 Though not as accessible or widespread as bus routes in uptown Manhattan, SoHo also has limited bus service.
-The M21 bus runs east and west across Houston Street while the M5 and M20 buses give access up and downtown.
+The M21 bus runs east and west across; Houston Street while the M5 and M20 buses give access up and downtown.

 What it costs

-In SoHo; there is a mix of different housing, with a blend of renovated tenement buildings, updated lofts and luxury condos.
-Despite the diversity; SoHo is one of New York’s more expensive neighborhoods because of all of the convenient amenities it has to offer.
+In SoHo, there is a mix of different housing, with a blend of renovated tenement buildings, updated lofts, and luxury condos.
+Despite the diversity, SoHo is one of New York’s more expensive neighborhoods; because of all of the convenient amenities, it has to offer.
 The median listing price for homes is $3.75 million, with the median price per square foot falling at $2,247.
 The median rental price in SoHo is about $4,700.